himanshu-banodha/WhatsApp-Chat-Analyzer/README.md

 * **Interactive Visualizations:** Explore your chat data through interactive charts and graphs.

 ## Demo
-You can check out the live demo of the application [here](https://whatsapp-chat-analyzer-hb.streamlit.app/)
+You can check out the live demo of the application [here](https://whatsapp-chat-analyzer-hb.streamlit.app/) - Refresh the page link if the content is not showing properly.

 ## Installation
 To run this project locally, follow these steps: